The Wadi Rum Desert

 Tips

-In Jordan “baksheesh” is a national institution and small tips are frequently paid several times a day to numerous people.
+In Jordan “baksheesh” is a national institution where small tips are frequently paid several times a day to numerous people.
 Your tour guide will take care of this so you do not have to.

 Formalities & health